 Plant a Cover Crop

 Get the most growth out of your cover crop before winter snow falls by choosing a plant that can withstand freezing conditions.
-Your garden will benefit from the cover crop’s gradual winter composting under the snow.
+The cover crop’s gradual winter composting under the snow will benefit your garden.

 Cover Your Garden With Mulch

-Mulching offers various benefits, such as minimizing soil water loss, weed growth, and erosion.
-Repeated freezing and thawing of the earth in winter negatively affect plant roots.
+Mulching offers numerous benefits, such as minimizing soil water loss, weed growth, and erosion.
+Repeated freezing and thawing of the earth in winter negatively affects plant roots.
 Spread a thick layer of mulch over the soil in preparation for winter.
-A wheelbarrow and fork is one of the easiest ways to complete the spreading of mulch.
+A wheelbarrow and fork are one of the easiest ways to complete the spreading of mulch.

 Mulching helps maintain the soil’s ideal temperature and moisture levels.
-Protect root vegetables that stay in the garden over the winter from severe frost by covering them with around 2 inches of mulch.
+Protect root vegetables that stay in the garden over the winter from severe frost by covering them with around two inches of mulch.
 Mulch also decomposes and adds new organic matter to your soil.
+This further helps you prepare your garden for the future, rain or shine.

 Repair and Improve the Garden

-With everything settling down for the season, fall is the time to get those pesky maintenance and repair jobs off your list.
-It’s also a great time to finally make those improvements you’ve been planning all summer.
+With everything settling down for the season, fall is the time to get those annoying maintenance and repair jobs off your list.
+It is also an excellent time to finally make those improvements you have planned all summer.

-Now that you don’t have to worry about tending to a flourishing garden, you have more time to consider whether or not you should expand your planting space next season.
+Now that you do not have to worry about tending to a flourishing garden, you have more time to consider expanding your planting space next season.
 Removing the weeds that have taken root in that area is necessary to make room for new garden beds.

 Set Goals for Next Year’s Garden

 With winter fast approaching, enjoy the calm and sunny fall days as you prep your garden for winter.
-Following the tips for getting the garden ready for winter gives you an early start on spring.
+Following the tips for preparing the garden for winter gives you an early start on spring.
 Spare some time to note all the achievements and failures of this year’s growing season.
-These notes enable you to decide which seeds to plant and any new technique to try.
+These notes enable you to decide which seeds to plant and any new technique.